 Grounded in the nursing, neurobiological, social, and psychological and behavioral sciences, you will improve the psychiatric-mental health quality of life through evidence-based practice.

 Upon graduation, students are eligible to sit for national board certification.

 Meet the Specialty Director

-Dr. Mamilda Robinson is the specialty director for the psychiatric mental health program and a Clinical Instructor.
+Dr. Mamilda Robinson is the specialty director for the psychiatric mental health program and a clinical assistant professor.
 She has a passion for patients and “paying it forward.”
 She has been working in in- and out-patient psychiatry since 2006 and as a Psychiatric Mental Health NP since 2014.